-The timing of our Czech Republic mission allowed us a unique and rare experience: being at 35,000 feet over the continental United States on the evening of the Fourth of July.
+The timing of our Czech Republic mission allowed us a rare experience: being 35,000 feet over the United States on the evening of the Fourth of July.

 Then we looked ahead of us and beheld a massive web of light terminating along a solid line: a coastal city.
 It was Boston.
 Where it all began.
 The tea party, the Boston Massacre, the first clashes at Lexington and Concord.
-The city obviously knew its history that night (or they were celebrating because I was leaving, I dunno).
-The only comparison I can draw to the view that night is Star Wars space battles: Boston was ablaze with tiny flashes of light.
-And as we flew over the coastline, still more fireworks: cruise ships off the coast were hosting their own professional displays.
+The city obviously knew its history that night (or they were celebrating because I was leaving).
+The town was ablaze with tiny flashes of light like a Star Wars space battle.
+And as we flew over the coastline, still more fireworks: cruise ships off the coast were throwing their own displays.
 It was a sight I’ll not soon forget.

 I must confess.
 Over the years, I’ve grown a bit cynical about the whole America deal.

 I’m not ignorant of the liberties we enjoy or the sacrifices made to secure them.
-I served in the military myself.
-I’m just a little weirded out by the conflation of patriotism and Christianity that’s become prevalent here, that’s all.
+I’m a little weirded out by the conflation of patriotism and Christianity that’s prevalent here, that’s all.
 We are not “God’s country”.
 God never made a covenant with the United States.
-The context of 2 Chronicles 7:14 is ancient Israel, not a modern entity.
-We might have been God’s tool, sure, and that is an honor.
+We might have been God’s tool, and that is an honor.
 But God is primarily about our holiness and our becoming like him, not securing comfort or nationalism.
 The latter seems perilously close these days to replacing the former as the priority of the American church.

 But that night, seeing the country celebrate beneath me (did I mention the moon was out?), I softened.
 Maybe it was a lesser version of the Overview Effect, wherein astronauts feel linked to humanity by witnessing it from above, where lines of division vanish.